bullhorn/novo-elements/projects/novo-examples/src/design/typography/typography.md

 # Typography

+Aim for about 140%-180% for optimal readability and accessibility.
+Limit line length to 70–80 characters.
+Font size should be a minimum of 16pt.
+Small fonts need more spacing.
+Experiment with tighter spacing on pull quotes or other short texts.
+Check your line spacing when you change font or font size.

 ## Roboto, not robotic.

 Roboto's refined letterforms combine geometry with open, rounded features to create a structured, yet friendly typeface.
 It maintains a human\-like quality while expressing a clean and modern aesthetic.